 Until he didn’t.

 Not long after, Brady reversed his decisions and decided that he no longer wanted to focus on “other things.”
 On March 13th, he decided that 40 days was enough time to do what he needed to do outside of football.
 Many fans and players were shocked, but happy to see Brady come back so soon.
-The question becomes: is he going to be able to play to the same level as before.
+The question becomes: is he going to be able to play to the same level as before?

 Brady has so far had a very impressive career as an NFL quarterback.
 He has been able to make it to the age of 44 and still play at the top of his game.
-Tom Brady ranks first in completions, passing yards, passing touchdowns, game-winning drives, fourth quarter comebacks, and Super Bowl wins.
-As he continues to play, Brady will be able to continue to widen the gap and keep future players from breaking his records.
+Tom Brady ranks first all-time in completions, passing yards, passing touchdowns, game-winning drives, fourth quarter comebacks, and Super Bowl wins.
+As he continues to play, Brady will be able to continue to widen the gap and keep future quarterbacks from breaking his records.

 Brady is re-entering the NFL with seven Super Bowl rings, five Super Bowl MVP awards, three league MVP awards, six All-Pro selections, and many other impressive stats.
 Throughout his 22 years, he has easily been able to become one of the greatest NFL players of all time.
 Brady will continue to be an essential part of the Tampa Bay Buccaneers’ offense and will hopefully help them maintain the success of the past two years with Brady as their quarterback.